What we know — and still want to know — about Trump’s company

-The Times’ story shows one reason Trump might have wanted to keep the returns secret.
+The Times report shows one reason Trump might have wanted to keep the returns secret.
 It said Trump had paid just $750 in federal income taxes in 2016 and again in 2017 — and no federal income taxes at all in many previous years.
-The reason: Trump’s businesses routinely reported losing more money than they made, a fact that saved Trump on his taxes but belied the gold-plated CEO image he presented to the public.
+The reason: Trump’s businesses routinely reported losing more money than they made, a fact that saved Trump on his taxes but belied the gold-plated-CEO image he presented to the public.

-Trump called the New York Times story “fake news,” but did not dispute any specific element of it.
-The Trump Organization, which Trump still owns, said that Trump has paid millions in “personal taxes” — a category that could also include other taxes, like Social Security and Medicare taxes.
+Trump called the Times report “fake news” but did not dispute any specific element of it.
+The Trump Organization, which Trump still owns, said that Trump has paid millions in “personal taxes” — a category that could also include other taxes, such as Social Security and Medicare taxes.

-We’ve been digging into President Trump’s finances for the last five years.
-Here’s what we learned from the Times’ story — and some important questions we still can’t answer
+The Washington Post has been digging into Trump’s finances for the past five years.
+Here’s what we learned from the Times report — and some important questions we still can’t answer.

-1. Is President Trump’s business doing well?
+1. Is Trump’s business doing well?

 No. And its fortunes could get worse.

-The Times story says that many of Trump’s keystone properties — including his Doral resort in Florida, his golf resorts in Europe, and his hotel in Washington — have lost tens of millions in recent years.
-We knew previously that those properties were underperforming, but did not previously know the depth of their losses.
-(The Times’ revelation that Doral has lost more than $162 million raises new questions about Trump’s failed effort to award the Group of Seven summit to that resort last year).
+The Times report says that many of Trump’s keystone properties — including his Doral resort in Florida, his golf resorts in Europe and his hotel in Washington — have lost tens of millions of dollars in recent years.
+We knew that those properties were underperforming but did not know the depth of their losses.
+(The Times’s revelation that Doral has lost more than $162 million raises new questions about Trump’s failed effort to award the Group of Seven summit to that resort last year).

-In recent years, the Times reported, these losses had a silver lining: by counterbalancing income from Trump’s moneymaking properties, they helped reduce Trump’s tax bills to $750, or zero.
+In recent years, the Times reported, these losses had a silver lining: By counterbalancing income from Trump’s moneymaking properties, they helped reduce Trump’s tax bills to $750, or to zero.

 But now, the Times reported, bigger problems are looming.
-Trump owes $421 million in loans and other debts, many of them attached to money-losing properties (whose fortunes have only gotten worse this year, as the covid-19 pandemic has hammered Trump properties along with the rest of the travel business).
-In many cases, those loans come due in the next few years, and Trump has guaranteed them personally.
+Trump owes $421 million in loans and other debts, many of them attached to money-losing properties (whose fortunes have only gotten worse this year as the coronavirus pandemic has hammered Trump properties along with the rest of the travel business).
+In many cases, those loans will come due in the next few years, and Trump has guaranteed them personally.
 If Trump wins reelection, that could mean many of his properties will face severe financial pressure during his second term.

-2. Was President Trump really under audit for years and years as he claimed?
+2. Was Trump really under audit for years and years as he claimed?

 Yes, apparently.

 The reason, according to the Times, was an enormous $72.9 million tax refund that Trump claimed in 2010.
-Since then, the Times reported, the IRS has been trying to determine if Trump actually deserved that refund, which was based on his claims of losses after the 2008 financial crisis.
+Since then, the Times reported, the IRS has been trying to determine whether Trump actually deserved that refund, which was based on his claims of losses after the 2008 financial crisis.

 The Times said that the fight over this refund has gone to a special congressional committee, the Joint Committee on Taxation, which is required to weigh in on all refunds greater than $2 million to individuals.
 Trump’s case is still pending, and he could have to repay more than $100 million if he loses.

-Trump has repeatedly cited an IRS audit as a reason he can’t release his tax returns.
-But in the past, the IRS has said any taxpayer is free to release his or her own tax returns — even if they are under audit.
+Trump has repeatedly cited an IRS audit as a reason he cannot release his tax returns.
+But in the past, the IRS has said taxpayers are free to release their tax returns, even if they are under audit.

 3. Has Trump’s company taken money from people who want to influence U.S. policy?

 We already knew the answer was yes.
-Since Trump was elected, his luxury properties have hosted an array of customers who want favorable treatment from the government: foreign governments, right-wing groups, lobbying firms, and executives from T-Mobile — who spent $195,000 at Trump’s D.C. hotel after they announced a merger needing government approval, The Washington Post first reported.
-The Post found T-Mobile’s CEO in the lobby of the Trump hotel: He said he chose the hotel because it was comfortable, and close to his meetings at the Department of Justice.
+Since Trump was elected, his luxury properties have hosted an array of customers who want favorable treatment from the government: foreign governments, right-wing groups, lobbying firms and executives from T-Mobile — who spent $195,000 at Trump’s D.C. hotel after they announced a merger needing government approval, The Post first reported.
+The Post found T-Mobile’s chief executive in the lobby of the Trump hotel.
+He said he chose the hotel because it was comfortable and close to his meetings at the Justice Department.

-But the Times story provides new details, on previously unknown payments.
+But the Times report provides new details, on previously unknown payments.
 It said a roofing manufacturer spent $1.5 million at Doral, while the roofing industry was lobbying for looser regulations.
-And a conservative Christian group spent nearly $400,000 at Trump’s D.C. hotel, to put on a conference about persecuted Christians around the world.
+And a conservative Christian group spent nearly $400,000 at Trump’s D.C. hotel to put on a conference about persecuted Christians around the world.
 The roofing company and the Christian group did not respond to questions from The Post.

-Both Doral and Trump’s D.C. hotel still lost money, despite these payments.
-But the losses at those properties show how vulnerable Trump might be to conflicts of interest — or at least the appearance of conflicts — if his properties are struggling, and in need of big-spending customers.
+Doral and Trump’s D.C. hotel still lost money.
+But the losses at those properties show how vulnerable Trump could be to conflicts of interest — or at least the appearance of conflicts — if his properties are struggling and in need of big-spending customers.

-What we still don’t know:
+What we still don't know

-1. Will Trump’s tax practices increase the legal trouble he’s already facing?
+1. Will Trump’s tax practices increase the legal trouble he is already facing?

-The president is already facing at least two state-level investigations into his business.
-New York Attorney General Letitia James (D) is investigating whether the Trump Organizaton misled potential lenders and tax authorities by exaggerating the value of its properties.
-Cyrus Vance (D), the Manhattan district attorney, is conducting a separate investigation — with began with questions about payoffs to women just before the 2016 election, and now seems to have expanded into a broader look at the company’s finances.
+The president is already facing at least two state-level investigations of his business.
+New York Attorney General Letitia James (D) is investigating whether the Trump Organization misled potential lenders and tax authorities by exaggerating the value of its properties.
+Cyrus R. Vance Jr. (D), the Manhattan district attorney, is conducting a separate investigation — one that began with questions about payoffs to women just before the 2016 election and now seems to have expanded into a broader look at the company’s finances.

-The Times story raises new questions about Trump’s tax practices.
+The Times report raises new questions about Trump’s tax practices.

-It notes that Trump appeared to pay his own family members as “consultants” on big deals, and then to deduct those consulting fees as business expenses on his own taxes.
-The Times said the IRS has sometimes sought civil penalties from firms who use bogus consulting arrangements to avoid paying taxes.
+It notes that Trump appeared to pay his own family members as “consultants” on big deals and then deduct those consulting fees as business expenses on his taxes.
+The Times said the IRS has sometimes sought civil penalties from companies that use bogus consulting arrangements to avoid paying taxes.
 But the Times said it has seen no indication that the IRS has questioned Trump’s use of this practice.

 2. How much worse are the Trump Organization’s finances now, because of the pandemic?

-Earlier this year, the pandemic and related lockdown measures caused 17 of Trump’s golf resorts and hotels to shut down temporarily, and triggered layoffs of more than 1,500 employees.
-Trump’s hotel in Vancouver, Canada — the newest addition to the president’s small hotel chain — remains shuttered.
+Earlier this year, the pandemic and related shutdown measures caused 17 of Trump’s golf resorts and hotels to shut down temporarily and triggered layoffs of more than 1,500 employees.
+Trump’s hotel in Vancouver, B.C. — the newest addition to the president’s small hotel chain — remains shuttered.
 The company that owns the hotel building declared bankruptcy in late August, blaming the pandemic.

-The Times story doesn’t include tax data for 2020, of course, because those tax returns won’t be filed until next year.
-But it seems likely that the financial pressures that were already evident at properties like Doral and the Trump hotel in Washington — with losses mounting, and debts coming due — have only worsened this year.
+The Times report does not include tax data for 2020, of course, because those tax returns will not be filed until next year.
+But it seems likely that the financial pressures that were already evident at properties such as Doral and the Trump hotel in Washington — with losses mounting and debts coming due — have only worsened this year.

 3. As Trump’s companies struggled, how much money did they get from U.S. taxpayers?

 Trump’s election brought his company one new, deep-pocketed customer: the U.S. government.
 Trump has traveled to his own properties more than 270 times, bringing along aides and Secret Service agents whose jobs require them to stay at the president’s side.
-Then Trump’s company charged them for their rooms.
+Then Trump’s company has charged them for their rooms.

 How much have taxpayers paid Trump’s company?
 Neither the company or the U.S. government will say.
-But The Washington Post has compiled its own list of payments, using public-records requests and lawsuit to find one receipt a time.
+But The Post has compiled its own list of payments, using public-records requests and a lawsuit to find one receipt a time.

-So far, we’ve found at least $1.1 million in such payments — including room rentals at Mar-a-Lago where Trump’s company charged taxpayers $650 per night.
-The actual number is likely to be higher, though, since major agencies like the State and Defense departments have still not yet released years of data on their payments to Trump’s businesses.
+So far, we’ve found at least $1.1 million in such payments — including room rentals at Trump’s Mar-a-Lago property in Florida, where the president’s company charged taxpayers $650 per night.
+The actual number is likely to be higher, though, since major agencies such as the State and Defense departments have still not yet released years of data on their payments to Trump’s businesses.